IndomieGorengSatu/Mie/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## Two peanuts were walking down the street.
+One was a salted.